Strong Lensing Model and Dust Extinction Maps of the Host Galaxy of Type Ia Supernova H0pe

-We also construct the color image of the SN host shown in Fig.~\ref{fig:host_reconstruction}.
-Despite the low S/N in bluer filters (especially F090W), we see a clear color gradient: the core of the SN H0pe host galaxy appears redder than its outskirts.
-As shown in Fig.~\ref{fig:host_reconstruction}, SN H0pe lies about 1~kpc away from its host centroid, in a region that appears slightly darker than other regions at similar galacto-centric radii.
-Source regions that appear darker may be attenuated by dust, which we investigate next.
+Figure ~\ref{fig:host_reconstruction} shows the reconstructed color image of the SN host.
+Despite the low S/N in the bluer filters (especially F090W), we observe a clear color gradient: the core of the SN H0pe host galaxy appears redder than its outskirts.
+Figure\ref{fig:host_reconstruction} shows that SN H0pe lies about 1~kpc from its host centroid, in a region slightly darker than other regions at similar galacto-centric radii.
+These darker source regions may be attenuated by dust, which we investigate next.